MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions/nodejs.questions.md

 #### [21] Why NodeJs Single-threated

 Node.js is single-threaded because it follows an event-driven architecture based on JavaScript's event loop.
-This design allows Node.js to handle asynchronous I/O operations efficiently and scale well with concurrent requests while maintaining simplicity and performance.
+This event-driven architechture allows Node.js to handle asynchronous I/O operations efficiently and scale well with concurrent requests while maintaining simplicity and performance.

 #### [22] Event-Emitter